jmccall2/CS460_EHB_Simulation_Environment/README.md

 TODO:

 GUI:
 * Grey out park gear when appropriate.
-* Grey out speed changing when simulation is running.
+(Need to update logic once velocity is avaliable.)
 * Add popup graph pane that can pane graphs on data gathered from the simulation.
-* Tie in sounds (if set) into the click/unclick of the button.

 GUI/Animation:
 * Add pressure bars to the speed/pressure values being reported.
+(Added, needs to scale with actual values now).

 GUI/Simulation binding:
 * Initial parameters do nothing when you set them.